By default, files are sorted clockwise by decreasing file size. From the View menu, you can set a different sort order.

 By default, Disk Graph can only show files that are not protected by the operating system, which will result in the graph showing more free space than expected when scanning directories such as /Library or /System.
-In order to grant access to these protected system files, please follow the following steps.
+Starting from macOS 10.14, you can grant access to these protected system files.

 Starting from version 2.9, you can choose whether files that are overwritten or removed from the destination should be moved to the trash or a custom folder.